webignition/url/README.md

  * default port removed
  * dot segments (/./ and /../) are removed
  * query string arguments are sorted by key name
+ * IDN host names are normalised to the ASCII variant

 Usage
 -----